 Narrow winding stairways lead through some 60 timbered rooms, many connected by underground passages, which house collections of furniture, weapons and armor dating from the 14th to the 19th centuries.
 The castle overlooks the picturesque village of Bran, which offers an open-air Ethnographic Museum consisting of old local-style village houses complete with furniture, household objects and costumes.

-the ski resorts in Poiana Brasov (10 miles) and Predeal (15 miles);
+the ski towns Poiana Brasov (10 miles E) and Predeal (15 miles SE);

-the medieval cities of Sighisoara (88 miles) and Sibiu (96 miles);
+the medieval towns of Sighisoara (90 miles north) and Sibiu (95 miles west);